tcaselli/spring-boot-starter-data-graphql-jpa/README.md

 ### QueryDSL entity paths

-In order to be able to automatically convert GraphQL queries to JPA queries all entities referenced in GraphQL schema must have a corresponding queryDSL entityPath.
+In order to be able to automatically convert GraphQL queries to JPA queries, all entities referenced in GraphQL schema must have a corresponding queryDSL entityPath.
 These entityPaths can be generated thanks to [apt-maven-plugin](https://github.com/querydsl/apt-maven-plugin) (see [demo project](https://github.com/tcaselli/spring-data-graphql-jpa-demo) for example).

 ### Spring data JPA repositories

-In order to be able to automatically convert GraphQL queries to JPA queries all entities referenced in GraphQL schema must have a corresponding spring data repository interface extending ```com.daikit.graphql.spring.jpa.repository.IEntityRepository``` (see [demo project](https://github.com/tcaselli/spring-data-graphql-jpa-demo) for example).
+In order to be able to automatically convert GraphQL queries to JPA queries, all entities referenced in GraphQL schema must have a corresponding spring data repository interface extending ```com.daikit.graphql.spring.jpa.repository.IEntityRepository``` (see [demo project](https://github.com/tcaselli/spring-data-graphql-jpa-demo) for example).

 ### The persistence registry